The Best of Spain: Ultimate 10 Day Spain Itinerary

 - Barri Gòtic: Barcelona’s Gothic Quarter is the city’s historical center.
 This charming area of the city is many visitors’ favorite part of the city, due to its narrow streets and bustling atmosphere.
 It might be worth doing a free* walking tour of this area, depending on your group’s travel style.
 But whether you join a tour or wander solo, be sure to pass under the famous Pont del Bisbe while in this neighborhood! *Tips are expected at the end of these tours.

 - Catedral de Barcelona: Finished in the 15th century, the Cathedral of Barcelona is worth a stop while in the Gothic Quarter.
-Entry is €9 and dress code (no shoulders, no knees) is enforced.
+Entry is €14 and dress code (no shoulders, no knees) is enforced.
+You can purchase tickets in advance online from the official site.

 - Museu Picasso de Barcelona: Consider a stop by this museum to enjoy the work of (arguably) Spain’s most famous artist.
 Even if you aren’t the biggest fan of modern art, it’s fun to view his many different styles and debate works which you like best – or perhaps which works you even consider “art!”
 Tickets for the main collection plus temporary exhibits are €15 at the door or €14 if purchased online from the official site in advance.